What Are the Effects of Technology Shocks on International Labor Markets? (Ruhr Economic Papers No. 806, RWI, April

-Presented at: 35th Annual Congress of the European Economic Association (EEA Virtual 2020), 28th Symposium of the Society for Nonlinear Dynamics and Econometrics (Zagreb, 2020 forthcoming), 29th Meeting of the Midwest Econometrics Group (Columbus (OH), 2019).
+Presented at the: Deutsche Bundesbank's In-house Research Workshop, 28th Annual Virtual Symposium of the Society for Nonlinear Dynamics and Econometrics, 35th Annual Congress of the European Economic Association (EEA Virtual 2020), 29th Meeting of the Midwest Econometrics Group (Columbus (OH), 2019).

 The Consequences of U.S. Technology Changes for Productivity in Advanced Economies, joint with Steffen Elstner